JourneyCodesAyush/PDF-Toolkit/README.md

 - 🔗 **Merge PDFs** – Combine multiple PDF files into one.
 - ✏️ **Rename PDFs** – Give your PDF files cleaner, more meaningful names.
 - ✂️ **Split PDFs** – Break up large PDFs into smaller files or extract specific pages.
-- 🏷️ **Batch Processing** – Perform batch operations like merge PDFs of entire folder (and/or move to other location) into one, rename PDFs of entire folder at once, or split a PDF into multiple single-paged PDFs at once.
+- 🏷️ **Batch Processing** – Perform batch operations like merging all PDFs in a folder into one (with optional move), rename PDFs of entire folder at once, or split a PDF into multiple single-paged PDFs at once.
 - 🎯 **User-friendly interface** – No learning curve, just click and go.
 - ⚡ **Lightweight & fast** – Minimal dependencies and blazing performance.
 - 💻 **Cross-platform** – Built with Python & Tkinter; runs on Windows and (with small tweaks) on macOS/Linux too.